 Our aim is for pupils to have a strong command of the spoken and written word.
-Through daily English lessons that children are exposed to a wide vocabulary and an understanding of grammar.
+Through daily English lessons, the children are exposed to a wide vocabulary and an understanding of grammar.

 In a wide variety of lessons the children are given the opportunity to write clearly, accurately and coherently, adapting their language and style in and for a range of contexts, purposes and audiences.
 Some lessons do not require the children to write at all.
-The use discussion in order to learn is used They are given speaking and listening opportunities so they are able to elaborate and explain clearly their understanding and ideas.
+They use discussion in order to learn.
+They are given speaking and listening opportunities so they are able to elaborate and explain clearly their understanding and ideas.

 Children are taught to compose and transcribe in a cross curricular way and neither skill is taught in isolation but in conjunction with each other so children are confidently able to create pieces writing of a high standard.
 In all year groups children are taught how to plan their ideas before writing.
 This allows them to select and develop the appropriate vocabulary required for that genre.